-2022 £m 2021 £m
+2023 £m 2022 £m

-Debtors arising out of insurance operations 0.1 0.1
+Debtors arising out of insurance operations - 0.1

-Other debtors - 0.2
+Other debtors 0.2 -

-0.1 0.3
+0.2 0.1

-The carrying values of these items equate closely to fair values and are expected to be realised within a year of the balance sheet date (other debtors in respect of 2021 included Irish corporation tax asset of $\pounds 0.2m$ ).
+The carrying values of these items equate closely to fair values and are expected to be realised within a year of the balance sheet date (other debtors in respect of 2022 were nil).
+Other debtors consist of net management charge and creations/liquidation receivables.